nodejs/node/doc/api/test.md

   properties are supported:
   * `concurrency` {number|boolean} If a number is provided, then that many tests would run in parallel within the application thread.
-    If `true`, it would run `os.availableParallelism() - 1` tests in parallel.
-    For subtests, it will be `Infinity` tests in parallel.
-    If `false`, it would only run one test at a time.
+    If `true`, all scheduled asynchronous tests run concurrently within the thread.
+If `false`, only one test runs at a time.
     If unspecified, subtests inherit this value from their parent.
     **Default:** `false`.
   * `only` {boolean} If truthy, and the test context is configured to run